 Ms Maywald has served on numerous national ministerial councils including the Murray Darling Basin Ministerial Council, the Natural Resource Management Ministerial Council, the Primary Industries Ministerial Council and the Regional Development Ministerial Council.
 Karlene is a board member of the South Australian Water Corporation, together with related SA Water Board Committees.

-Dr Dan Matcalfe, Acting Deputy Director, CSIRO Land and Water
+Dr Paul Bertsch, Deputy Director-Science, CSIRO Land and Water

 Dr Paul Bertsch is the Deputy Director-Science of CSIRO's Land and Water Business Unit.
 He and his 650-strong team of scientists and technical specialists build enduring partnerships with industry, government and other research providers to generate the science that underpins sound stewardship of land and water resources, ecosystems and the built environment.